aarav22/twitter-clone/readme.md

 ## Features
-- Authentication using SAWO.\
+- Authentication using SAWO.
-- Like or Unlike tweets.\
+- Like or Unlike tweets.
-- Create tweets.\
+- Create tweets.
-- Follow other users.\
+- Follow other users.

 #### Local Deployment
+Used venv
 ```
 py manage.py runserver
 ```